shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Basic Structures.md

   - CIE L*a*b* is a perceptually uniform color space, which comes in handy if you need to measure the distance of a given color to another color.

 Each of the building components has its own valid domains.
 This leads to the data type used.
-How we store a component defines the control we have over its domain.
-The smallest data type possible is char, which means one byte or 8 bits.
+How we store a component defines the control we have over its domain. `The smallest data type possible is char`, which means one byte or `8` bits.
 This may be unsigned (so can store values from 0 to 255) or signed (values from -127 to +127).
 Although this width, in the case of three components (like RGB), already gives 16 million possible colors to represent, we may acquire an even finer control by using the float (4 byte = 32 bit) or double (8 byte = 64 bit) data types for each component.
 Nevertheless, remember that increasing the size of a component also increases the size of the whole picture in memory.

 ## Creating a Mat object explicitly